Policy of deliberate ambiguity: Israel

+With regard to notable targeted killings and assassination attempts, Israel has often exhibited a more nuanced approach to policies of intentional ambiguity, as demonstrated by numerous assassination attempts on Mohammed Deif.
+This example of 'policy opacity' demonstrates how the approach to a subject can change with time and circumstance.

 Russia

 In early April 2015, an editorial in the British newspaper The Times, with a reference to semi-official sources within the Russian military and intelligence establishment, opined that Russia's warnings of its alleged preparedness for a nuclear response to certain non-nuclear acts on the part of NATO, were to be construed as "an attempt to create strategic uncertainty" to undermine Western concerted security policy.

 United Kingdom

 The United Kingdom is deliberately ambiguous about whether its ballistic missile submarines would carry out a nuclear counter-attack in the event that the government were destroyed by a nuclear first strike.
 Upon taking office, the incoming prime minister issues sealed letters of last resort to the commanders of the submarines on what action to take in such circumstances.

 United States

-The United States has historically and presently has a policy of strategic ambiguity on several issues.
+The United States has utilized numerous policies of strategic ambiguity in numerous geopolitical areas.

-Taiwan
+Taiwan issue

-The oldest and longest running of the United States' deliberately ambiguous policies was whether and how it would defend the Republic of China on Taiwan in the event of an attack by the People's Republic of China (Mainland China).
+The United States has numerous ambiguous policies relating to its positions on Taiwan.
 This issue is at the cornerstone of United States–Taiwan relations and a central sticking point in United States–China relations.
 This policy was intended to discourage both a unilateral declaration of independence by ROC leaders and an invasion of Taiwan by the PRC.
 The United States seemingly abandoned strategic ambiguity in 2001 after then-President George W. Bush stated that he would "do whatever it takes" to defend Taiwan.
 He later used more ambiguous language, stating in 2003 that "The United States policy is one China".

+Former President Joe Biden also seemingly abandoned strategic ambiguity, having said on several occasions that the United States would defend Taiwan if it was attacked.
+After each of these remarks, however, the White House declared that there had been no official change in policy.

-In October 2021, President Biden announced a commitment that the United States would defend Taiwan if attacked by the People's Republic of China.
+As an example, in October 2021, President Biden announced a commitment that the United States would defend Taiwan if attacked by the People's Republic of China.
 But then the White House quickly clarified: "The president was not announcing any change in our policy and there is no change in our policy".

-In May 2022 Biden again stated that the U.S. would intervene militarily if China invaded Taiwan.
-Though a White House official again stated that the statement did not indicate a policy shift.
+In May 2022 Biden again stated that the U.S. would intervene militarily if China invaded Taiwan, though a White House official again stated that the statement did not indicate a policy shift.